din/compose/README.md

 }
 ```

-> ❗️ You should never read `observers` property manually anywhere in your code: Compose automatically sets this up for you.
+> ❗️ You should never read or refer to `observers` property manually anywhere in your code: Compose automatically sets this up for you during the app lifecycle.

 This component can now be presented in the tree of components using `Router` or via direct presentation within a view.